zeeduardoz/joselopes.me/content/en/jobs/ACTDigital/index.md

 - Participated in the development of the scheduling mobile application, using React Native.
 - Applied clean code best practices and design patterns to develop maintainable and scalable code.

-- Skills: TypeScript · Jest · React.js · React Native · Git · Azure DevOps · Scrum · Styled-components
+- Skills: TypeScript · Jest · React.js · React Native · Git · Azure DevOps